Eddie Mannix

 Joseph Edgar Allen John Mannix (February 25, 1891 – August 30, 1963) was an American film studio executive and producer.
-He is remembered for his work as a "fixer", who was paid to cover up Hollywood stars' often colorful private lives to protect their public image and profitability for the studio.
+He is remembered for his long career at Metro-Goldwyn-Mayer as a "fixer", who was paid to cover up Hollywood stars' often colorful private lives to protect their public image and profitability for the studio.

-Among his most lasting contributions to Hollywood was a ledger he maintained that listed the costs and revenues of every MGM film produced from 1924 to 1962, an important reference for film historians.
+Among his most lasting contributions to Hollywood was a ledger he maintained that listed the costs and revenues of every film Metro-Goldwyn-Mayer produced from 1924 to 1962, an important reference for film historians.

 Early life

 Mannix was born in Fort Lee, New Jersey, the son of John and Lizzie (née Striker) Mannix.
 Christened Joseph Edgar Allen John Mannix, he used Edgar Joseph Mannix as his official name, but was known to most associates as Eddie.
 He was of Irish Catholic descent.

 Career

 After working as a bouncer and then treasurer of the Palisades Amusement Park, he became involved in motion picture exhibition, then was sent to Hollywood in 1925.
-He eventually worked his way up to general manager within MGM in the 1920s.
+He eventually worked his way up to general manager within Metro-Goldwyn-Mayer in the 1920s.

 The Eddie Mannix Ledger is in the Margaret Herrick Library at Fairbanks Center for Motion Picture Study.

-Mannix left MGM in August 1958, after having suffered several heart attacks, although he stayed on as adviser, particularly in the area of industrial relations.
+Although Mannix largely retired from MGM in August 1958 due to health issues, he maintained an advisory position with the studio, particularly in the area of industrial relations.